-HRT1010 \\\\\ (5-0) 5 cr. hrs.
-Introduction to Horticulture (fall)
+HRT1010 (5-0) 5 cr. hrs.
+Introduction to Horticulture (Fall)

-A course designed to explore the basic principles of horticulture and methods of practical application of these principles.
+Designed to explore the basic principles of horticulture and methods of practical application of these principles.
 Subjects such as plant propagation, taxonomy, and growth and development are presented in a comprehensive yet understandable manner.
 Includes land and greenhouse applications.

-HRT1030\\\\\ (3-0) 3 cr. hrs.
-Mathematics for Horticulture (Web)
+HRT1030 (3-0) 3 cr. hrs.
+Mathematics for Horticulture

-A course in horticulture application of mathematics.
+A study of horticulture application of mathematics.
 The study will include treatment of measured data, applications of geometry and basic algebra.
-Practice sets will include word problems taken from actual horticulture situations.
+Practice sets will include work problems taken from actual horticulture situations.

-HRT1050\\\\\ (3-0) 3 cr. hrs.
-Herbaceous Landscape Plants (spring)
+HRT1050 (3-0) 3 cr. hrs.
+Herbaceous Landscape Plants (Spring)

-A study of major plants - annuals, perennials, bulbs, herbs and wildflowers that grow in the landscape garden.
+A study of major plants- annuals, perennials, bulbs, ornamental grasses and wildflowers - that grow in the Midwest landscape garden.
 Identification, scientific name, growth habits and functional uses will be stressed.

-HRT1070\\\\\ (3-0) 3 cr. hrs.
-Plant Propagation (spring)
+HRT1070 (3-0) 3 cr. hrs.
+Plant Propagation (Spring)

 An introduction to common methods of commercial plant reproduction including seeds, cuttings, layering, grafting, and division.
-The course makes use of the greenhouse propagation facilities.
+Makes use of the greenhouse propagation facilities.

-HRT1092\\\\\(3-0) 3 cr. hrs.
-Woody Plants II (fall)
+HRT1092 (3-0) 3 cr. hrs.
+Woody Plants (Fall)

-A study of trees, shrubs, vines and ground covers with regard to their identification, scientific name, growth habit and landscape value.
-Special concern is given to the cultural aspects of proper planting in functional landscape design.
+Study of trees, shrubs, vines and ground covers with regard to proper identification, scientific name, growth habit and landscape value.
+In the Midwest special concern is given to the cultural aspects of proper planting in functional landscape design and maintenance.

-HRT1150 \\\\\ (3-0) 3 cr. hrs.
-Applied Plant Pest Management (fall)
+HRT1150 (3-0) 3 cr. hrs.
+Applied Plant Pest Management (Fall)

 A study of insects with special reference to taxonomy, life cycle, economic important and management.
-Insects that impact the agriculture/horticulture industry of Eastern Missouri will be the major topic.
-Plant diseases commonly encountered in the horticulture industry will also be discussed.
+Insects that impact the agriculture/ horticulture industry of Eastern Missouri will be the major topic.
+Plant diseases and weeds commonly encountered in the horticulture industry will also be discussed.

 HRT1210 (3-0) 3 cr. hrs.
-Introduction to Turfgrass Mgt (fall)
+Introduction to Turfgrass Management (Fall)

-A course in principles and practices of turfgrass propagation and management.
+Principles and practices of turfgrass propagation and management.
 Specialized practices relative to home lawn, golf courses, athletic fields, highway roadsides and seed and sod production will be presented.
-The biology and control of turfgrass pests will be discussed
+The biology and control of turfgrass pests will be discussed.